Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 }
 ```

-After that, use the following command to deploy Azure Industrial IoT platform with pre-created App
+After that, use the following command to deploy the Azure Industrial IoT platform with pre-created App
 Registrations.
 Follow the commands and provide additional details where needed.

 ```bash
 .\Microsoft.Azure.IIoT.Deployment.exe RunMode=ResourceDeployment Auth:AzureEnvironment=AzureGlobalCloud ApplicationName=<application-name> ResourceGroup:Region=EuropeNorth
 ```

-You can find all configuration options for `Microsoft.Azure.IIoT.Deployment` [here](./howto-deploy-aks.md#configuration).
+You can find all configuration options for the `Microsoft.Azure.IIoT.Deployment` application [here](./howto-deploy-aks.md#configuration).